 We have created this Manager’s performance appraisal checklist template because appraisals can be daunting, both for the Manager and the team member.

-All too often they are hastily scheduled into calendars to meet a deadline set by HR with minimal preparation and a tick-box attitude to the process.
+All too often they are hastily scheduled into calendars to meet a deadline set by HR with minimal preparation.
+In addition, many view it as a purely tick-box exercise.
 So what can you do as a Manager to ensure you conduct a positive, effective appraisal?

 You need to ensure you have evidence of successes (or possibly failures!)
 Perhaps gather some information from other members of the company who have interacted with your team member, and that you are entering the meeting with an open mind to really listen to what your team member is telling you.manager’s performance appraisal checklist